Our general catalog is built on a foundation of music and wonder.

 The same light struck us at different times.

-When the body meets geometry meets the world’s edges, what questions sing out?
+When the body meets geometry meets the world’s edges, what uncertainties emerge?
 Theorem is both question and answer, proposition and proof.
-Accompanied by luminescent images that complicate and dissect the speaker’s voice, this collection is a glorious meditation on what it means to hold secrets across time and space.
+Accompanied by luminescent images that complicate and dissect the speaker’s voice, this collaboration is a glorious meditation on what it means to hold secrets across time and space.

 Advance praise for Theorem